bali182/cathedra/readme.md

 Since `"cathedra"` was the only chair-like synonym to `bench` on [thesaurus.com](http://www.thesaurus.com/browse/bench?s=t) that wasn't an npm package already, I took it.

 ## Contributing
-Feel free to open an issue if you are missing a feature, or send a pull request.
-In the case of a PR, make sure the tests (`npm test`) and the linter (`npm run lint`) are running ok.
-If you add new features or modify existing ones, please add new tests as well which covers all the cases you can think of related the new features.
-It's also not a bad thing if the build passes (`npm run build`) :wink:
+Feel free to open an issue if you are missing a feature, or find a bug.
+PRs are also welcome in both cases - in this case make sure the tests (`npm test`) and the linter (`npm run lint`) are running ok.
+If you add new features or modify existing ones, please add new tests as well.